 Government departments have provided every Primary School with funding to develop P.E., Sport and Health.
 The following is a summary of how Littletown J I & N School has spent previous grants, and how it intends to spend the current PE and Sport Grant of approximately £16,000 .
-The 2017/18 statement of funding is currently under review and will be uploaded shortly.

 In order to access expertise and appropriate support, the school has commissioned Legacy Sport (a company who works in collaboration with key partners to create innovative, efficient programmes of PE Sport and Health for young people).
 Along with promoting sustainability, and having the need to be competitive, they will drive us to deliver high quality and maximise the impact on PE, Sport and Health.

 Click here to view the detailed statement of funding for the year 2013/2014

 Click here to view the detailed statement of funding for the year 2014/2015

 Click here to view the detailed statement of funding for the year 2015/2016